-The following table lists the J-Link / J-Trace SWD 5V-Supply pinout.
+The following table lists the J-Link / J-Trace SWD 5 pinout.

 PIN SIGNAL TYPE Description 1 VTref Input This is the target reference voltage.
 It is used to check if the target has power, to create the logic-level reference for the input comparators and to control the output logic levels to the target.
 It is normally fed from Vdd of the target board and must not have a series resistor.
 2 Not con- nected NC This pin is not connected in J-Link.
 3 Not Used NC This pin is not used by J-Link.
 If the device may also be accessed via JTAG, this pin may be connected to nTRST, otherwise leave open.
 5 Not used NC This pin is not used by J-Link.
 If the device may also be accessed via JTAG, this pin may be connected to TDI, otherwise leave open.
 7 SWDIO I/O Single bi-directional data pin.
 A pull-up resistor is required.
 ARM recommends 100 kOhms.
 9 SWCLK Output Clock signal to target CPU.
 It is recommended that this pin is pulled to a defined state on the target board.
 Typically connected to TCK of target CPU.
 11 Not used NC This pin is not used by J-Link when operating in SWD mode.
 If the device may also be accessed via JTAG, this pin may be connected to RTCK, otherwise leave open.
 13 SWO Input Serial Wire Output trace port.
 (Optional, not required for SWD communication.)
 15 RESET I/O Target CPU reset signal.
 Typically connected to the RESET pin of the target CPU, which is typically called "nRST", "nRESET" or "RESET".
 17 Not used NC This pin is not connected in J-Link.
-19 5V-Sup- ply Output This pin can be used to supply power to the target hardware.
-Older J-Links may not be able to supply power on this pin.
-For more information about how to enable/disable the power supply, please refer to Target power supply on page 396.
+19 5V-Sup- ply Output power supply, please refer to Target power supply on page 408.

-Table 14.3: J-Link / J-Trace SWD pinout
+Table 15.3: J-Link / J-Trace SWD pinout